openstack/nova/doc/source/devref/development.environment.rst

   python tools/install_venv.py

-This will install all of the Python packages listed in the ``requirements.txt`` file into your virtualenv.
+This will install all of the Python packages listed in the ``requirements.txt`` file and also those listed in the ``test-requirements.txt`` file into your virtualenv.
 There will also be some additional packages (pip, setuptools, greenlet) that are installed by the ``tools/install_venv.py`` file into the virutalenv.

 If all goes well, you should get a message something like this::